top of page

 The Lord is my portion, says my soul, there I hope in Him!” – Lamentations 3:21-24

-Like him, Jesus would endure suffering because of joy set before him and promise them His Spirit & that He would return for them, saying "I will not leave you comfortless..."
+Like him, Jesus would endure suffering because of joy set before him and promise His loved ones His Spirit and that He would return for them, saying "I will not leave you comfortless..."
 (John 14:18).
+"I will not leave you orphaned."

-Sometimes we have to take moments to shed tears and give ourselves the emotional release we were wired to have.
-It’s okay to do so, to cry it out, pray it out, shout or stomp.
+Sometimes we have to take moments to shed tears and give ourselves the emotional release we were created to have.
+It’s okay to cry it out, pray it out, shout or stomp.
 Your covenant partner is not afraid of your emotion or your need, and is well able to console and to counsel, to give consolation, then speak some solution.
 Weep the tears into His bottle then breathe in His balm.
 He is the solution.

 • Try not to be a worry wart.
-Most anxiety is in the mental ruminating over things we need to trust God for!
+Most anxiety is in the mental ruminating over things we need to entrust to God.
 Jesus' words & rabbis throughout history exhorted us to consider things like flowers and birds, who are daily cared for with no concern on their part!
 Flip the brain off-switch when it defaults into worry mode.

 • Find an action step you can take.
 As you move through change, loss, or new adventures, it doesn't always have to be in waiting mode.
 Find small steps of action you can take.
 There is emotional capital gained in accomplishing even small goals.
-Little things make big things happen!
+One of my unforgettable life lessons from Daddy, Little things make big things happen!

 • Be aware of what you bear.
 Your mind & body may be signaling to you that you're heavy.
 Find a way to offload.
 Take a walk, talk to a friend.
 Pray an hour in the middle of the night.
 By the same token, as a believer, you carry the divine presence.
 Carry it with reverence and confidence that you are a solution to someone else's need.
 You're an answer awaiting arrival.